-With are the top rated aquaculture research and training department in the UK, the leading international centre in our field and the largest of our kind in the world.
-We bring together cross-disciplinary, world class researchers to meet the wide range of challenges faced as aquaculture grows to meet global demands.
+We are the top-rated aquaculture research and training department in the UK, the leading international centre in our field, the largest of our kind and in the top 150 of World University Rankings of schools of agriculture.
+We combine cross-disciplinary, world class research on environments, reproduction, genetics, aquatic health, nutrition and feed supplies, on production systems, markets, and on social and economic impacts to meet the wide range of challenges faced as aquaculture grows to meet global demands.
 Our research and training focuses on fundamental questions relating to strategies for sustainable aquaculture, whether in modern commercial markets or in feeding poor communities in developing countries.
-Fundamental research on environments, reproduction, genetics, aquatic health, nutrition and feed supplies, on production systems, on markets, and on social and economic impacts all play significant roles.
-While our research is loosely focused in four groups (below), there is substantial inter-group activity responding to the challenges posed by the growth and development of world aquaculture especially facing the complex, multidiscipinary issues of sustaining aquatic food security through the 21st century.
+Our research is loosely focused in four groups (below) with substantial inter-group activity responding to the challenges posed by the growth and development of world aquaculture and facing the complex, multidiscipinary issues of sustaining aquatic food security through the 21st century.

 18 Nov 2014 Learn More